 Jeannine Marie DeLombard is Associate Professor in the English Department at the University of California, Santa Barbara.
 She specializes in African American and pre-1900 American literature, with a particular interest in identity and personhood at the intersections of slavery, law, and print publicity.
-Her most recent book, In the Shadow of the Gallows: Race, Crime, and American Civic Identity (Penn 2012), has been released in paperback; it serves as a prequel of sorts to her first book, Slavery on Trial: Law, Abolitionism, and Print Culture (UNC 2007).
-She is currently at work on her third book, The Indignities of Slavery: Race and Personhood in America.
+Her last book, In the Shadow of the Gallows: Race, Crime, and American Civic Identity (Penn 2012) serves as a prequel of sorts to her first book, Slavery on Trial: Law, Abolitionism, and Print Culture (UNC 2007).
+She is currently at work on her third book, Democratic Dignity & the Indignities of Slavery: Race & Personhood in America.

 Professor DeLombard retains a status-only affiliation with the Department of English at the University of Toronto.

 - American Literature before 1900

 - Law, Culture, & the Humanities